vuw-research-computing/raapoi-docs/docs/examples.md

 library(ggplot2)
 ```
 This should load the package.
-Metapackages like ```tidyverse``` currently don't load on Rāpoi, but components of it can be loaded individually:
+Metapackages like ```tidyverse``` currently don't load on Rāpoi, but components can be loaded individually:

 ```
 > library(tidyr)